YaliZhang1/Pkny-Medi/README.md

 ### threats and vulnerabilities:

 at least 2 common threats and vulnerabilities that your project might be vulnerable too.
 Going into detail over one of them, explaining how you have mitigated yourself against it.(at least 5 sentences, maximum 50)

+- 1. The corresponding relationship between doctors and patients.
+After the current doctor logs in, he/she can only add, delete, update, and check the patients he is responsible for, and cannot act on the patient data of other doctors.
+- I defined a function authenticateDoctor as the middleware.It helps pass the doctorID to the patient parameter, so that all patients with the same doctorID are treated by the same doctor.
+This doctorID is the ID given to the user(doctor) by the system when he registers.
+- 2.